ideal-lab5/Grants-Program/applications/etf_network.md

 The network uses identity-based encryption and DLEQ proofs to implement a “proof-of-extract” consensus mechanism, wherein validators leak IBE secret keys with each block produced.
 In our initial grant, we delivered a proof of authority version of our consensus mechanism, along with rust and typescript libraries for enabling timelock encryption in standalone libraries and in the browser, along with a proof-of-concept auction application.

 In this followup grant:

 1. We aim to ensure the security and scalability of the network by implementing a `dynamic-committee proactive secret sharing` to safely add and remove validators from the network.
 2. We develop a `timelocked-transaction pool` based on Merkle clocks and implement custom transaction validation logic, allowing for the construction of a timelock-encrypted 'parallel future state'.
 3. We revamp the rust and javascript SDKs built during the previous milestone to include tools to build and verify timelocked transactions offchain.
 4. We will also develop browser-based tools (etf.js and a transaction manager dapp) that allows users to easily construct, manage, and monitor delayed transactions (i.e. Merkle clocks).
-We will also revisit the sealed bid auction developed in our previous grant, using delayed transactions rather than timelocked bids.
-As a result, this demonstrates the ability to participate in non-interactive, trustless MPC protocols via smart contracts, or rather, for enabling MPC-as-a-Service.
-We will also need to deploy contracts using delayed transactions.

 ### Project Details